 We have no impedance matching (power matching), we use impedance bridging (voltage bridging), whereby the power amplifier often has an output impedance of only one hundredth of the speaker's input impedance.

-At power amplifiers for musicians usually you can read at the output plugs: 4 ohms to 8 ohms − to tell the user that only a 4-ohm speaker or an 8-ohm speaker has to be used and not to give the "correct" output impedance value, which is around 0.1 ohms.
+At power amplifiers for musicians usually we can read at the output plugs: 4 ohms to 8 ohms − to tell the user that a 4-ohm speaker or an 8-ohm speaker has to be used and not to give the "correct" output impedance value, which is around 0.1 ohms.
 This is often not known by users.

 Aha!

-The word "power amplifier" is a misnomer.
-Power is not really something that can be "amplified".
 Voltage and current can be amplified.
-The term "power amplifier" although technically incorrect has become understood to mean an amplifier that is intended to drive a load such as a loudspeaker.
+The strange term "power amplifier" has become understood to mean an amplifier that is intended to drive a load such as a loudspeaker.

-We call the product of current and voltage gain just "power amplification".
+We call the product of current and voltage gain "power amplification".

 Loudspeaker input impedance Zin = DF × Zout